Skip to main content

 How OEE Enforces Execution

-1. Intent Declaration — the agent submits a structured transaction intent to the Sigil execution firewall.
+1. Intent Declaration — the agent submits a structured transaction intent to the signer’s authorization endpoint.

-2. Policy Evaluation — Sigil Sign reads the operator’s warranty.md at runtime and deterministically evaluates the intent against the typed-block policy schema.
+2. Policy Evaluation — the signer reads the operator’s warranty.md at runtime and deterministically evaluates the intent against the typed-block policy schema.
+In OEE, this is performed by Sigil Lex.

-3. Authorization Decision — the firewall returns an approved Intent Attestation, a denial, or a consensus hold requiring human approval.
+3. Authorization Decision — the signer returns an approved Intent Attestation, a denial, or a consensus hold requiring human approval.

 4. Gated Execution — the RPC/bundler gateway rejects any write operation that does not carry a valid, matching attestation.